kimtore/pms/README.md

 * Automatic add to queue when queue is nearing end.
 * Copy and paste.
 * Tab completion.
-* Reading configuration files.
 * Remote playlist management.
-* Configuration and command documentation.
+* Documentation for configuration and commands.
 * ...and probably more.